 5 things to consider when creating your responsive website

-So you want your new website to be responsive eh?
+So you want your new website to be a responsive website?
 Internet high-five.
 Internet browsing is no longer a niche thing.
-Email open rates on smartphones and tablets increased 80% between January and June 2012, and that number has been rising rapidly ever since.
+Email open rates on smartphones and tablets increased by 80% between January and June 2012.
+It’s also worth mentioning that this number has been rising rapidly ever since.
 Chance are you open a lot of your emails on your smartphone too.
 In fact, there are over 1.2 billion mobile users worldwide.
 That’s a lot of people that you’re automatically eliminating if your website isn’t optimised for mobile viewing.
 But if you’re reading this, then chances are that you already know how important responsive websites are.

 Responsiveness may once have been written off by some as a fad but now it’s become ubiquitous.
-There shouldn’t be a diminution of quality between desktop or mobile browsing.
-Your business is aiming to deliver a certain type of experience to your visitors and you need to make that consistent across all platforms.
-None of this should really be news to you if you’re a regular mobile web user, but actually taking steps to apply this to your website can take some effort and head scratching.
+There shouldn’t be a diminution of quality between a desktop or mobile browsing.
+Your business is aiming to deliver a certain type of experience to your visitors.
+You also need to make that consistent across all platforms.
+None of this should really be news to you if you’re a regular mobile web user, but actually taking steps to apply this to your website can take some effort and head-scratching.

 So if you’re ready to take the leap and make your website responsive, be it a brand new design or updating an existing one, here are 5 things to consider when creating your responsive website.

 It sounds pretty obvious, but when you consider what you want on your page, are you sure it’s all relevant?
 People don’t read things on the web, they scan.
 If you have a cluttered web page full of text, images, links, and it’s not user-friendly on a desktop, then it’s certainly not going to be user-friendly on a smaller screen.
 Consider what the purpose is for each page and diligently remove waffle or anything you deem to be superfluous.
 Make use of white space and keep the content organised neatly to try and engage the viewer.